 Shelf life: 3-5 years or longer in a cool, dark location.
 Label every bottle with the herb name, alcohol percentage, and date prepared.

 - Infuse dried calendula petals in olive oil: fill a jar with dried petals, cover with oil, and let sit in a warm (not hot) spot for 2-4 weeks, shaking occasionally.
-Alternatively, warm gently in a double boiler at low heat for 2-3 hours.
+You can also warm gently in a double boiler at low heat for 2-3 hours.

 - Strain the infused oil through cheesecloth.